 Garry Kasparov spent twenty years as the world’s number one ranked chess player.
 In 2005, he retired from professional chess to lead the pro-democracy opposition against Vladimir Putin, from street protests to coalition building.
 In 2012, he was named chairman of the Human Rights Foundation, succeeding Václav Havel.
 He has been a contributing editor to the Wall Street Journal since 1991, and he is a senior visiting fellow at the Oxford Martin School.
 His 2007 book, How Life Imitates Chess, has been published in twenty-six languages.
 He lives in self-imposed exile in New York with his wife Dasha and their children.
 His most recent book is Winter Is Coming: Why Vladimir Putin and the Enemies of the Free World Must Be Stopped.

-In this episode of the Waking Up podcast, Sam Harris speaks with Garry Kasparov about the problem of waning American power, the rise of Putin, the coming presidency of Donald Trump, computer chess, the future of artificial intelligence, and other topics.
+In this episode of the Making Sense podcast, Sam Harris speaks with Garry Kasparov about the problem of waning American power, the rise of Putin, the coming presidency of Donald Trump, computer chess, the future of artificial intelligence, and other topics.